 Award Terms and Conditions

 Fellows receive annual support of $67,000 over twelve months as either salary or stipend, plus tuition and health benefits.
-An additional sum of $3,000 per year is awarded to offset fellow-related laboratory expenses.
+An additional sum of $3,000 is awarded annually to offset fellow-related laboratory expenses.
 Equipment purchased with these funds belongs to the Department/University.
-Travel directly related to the research project is allowed, with prior approval from the faculty sponsor and the Associate Director.
-The Neurosciences Institute strongly encourages fellows to make oral presentations at scientific meetings.
+Travel directly related to the research project is allowed, with prior approval from the faculty sponsor and the Scientific Program Manager.
+The Wu Tsai Neurosciences Institute strongly encourages fellows to make oral presentations at scientific meetings.
 To request use of lab expense funding, follow our spending procedures.

 Funding is guaranteed for the first of a two year award period.
 Funding starts on January 1.
 A second year of funding will be awarded based on a progress report submitted towards the end of the first year.